xc93/k-performance-testing-framework/performance-test-k/README.md

 # Run performance tests.

-Run `./run-tests-k.sh test-profile`.
-You may replace `test-profile` with other testing profiles.
+Run `./run-tests-k.sh testing-profile`.
+You may replace `testing-profile` with other testing profiles.
   * Default timeout is 60 seconds.
 You may change it by changing `TIMEOUT` in `run-tests-k.sh`, line 3.
   * Comment out `remove_kompiled_definitions $1` in `run-tests-k.sh`, line 58, to avoid re-kompiling the definitions.

-The testing results will be output to file `test-profile-result` in CSV format.
+The testing results will be output to file `testing-profile-result` in CSV format.
 Each line consists of a test program, real/user/sys times in seconds.